 The angel said to him: “Do not be afraid Zechariah; your prayer has been heard.”
 Luke 1:13

 Have you prayed for something for so long that you finally gave up?
 I confess that I have, but I’m so thankful that God remembers, long after my hope has faded.
-We learn from the story of Zechariah and Elizabeth that God indeed hears our prayers and answers – but not always in the way or the time that we expect.
-Their story is found in Luke 1:5-15 – take a few minutes to read this, I’ll wait right here for you.
+We learn from Zechariah and Elizabeth’s story in Luke 1: 5-17 that God indeed hears our prayers and He answers – but not always in the way or the time that we expect.

-I wonder if, when the angel spoke the words of our key verse, Zechariah thought, “What prayer?”
-It had been so long, and they were “well along in years,” “surely,” he might have said to himself, “he can’t mean that prayer.”
+I wonder if, when the angel spoke the words of our key verse, Zechariah thought, “Surely he can’t mean that prayer.”
 But that was indeed the prayer that the Lord had set in motion.
-At this one moment in time, on the cusp of the greatest event in history, God was saying “Yes!” to this simple couple’s heartfelt prayer – their lives – and the world would never be the same.